Jujhaar/stripe-card-payment-example/README.md

 To simulate successful PaymentIntents (and see the `successful_orders.log` file grow): stripe trigger payment_intent.succeeded

 * The standard test cases for payment intents can be found [here](https://stripe.com/docs/payments/accept-a-payment#web-test-integration).

+## Caveats
+The site is not pretty, it's definitely overpriced, and there's no way you're getting the product, but it is refreshingly simple.